projectsesame/sesame/CONTRIBUTING.md

 ### Local Development/Testing

-It's very helpful to be able to test out changes to Contour locally without building images and pushing into clusters.
+It's very helpful to be able to test out changes to Sesame locally without building images and pushing into clusters.

 To accomplish this, Envoy can be run inside a Kubernetes cluster, typically a `kind` cluster.
-Then Contour is run on your local machine and Envoy will be configured to look for Contour running on your machine vs running in the cluster.
+Then Sesame is run on your local machine and Envoy will be configured to look for Sesame running on your machine vs running in the cluster.

 1. Create a kind cluster